Lund tramway: Future expansion

-There are plans to extend the system with a new line to neighboring Staffanstorp as well as Dalby or to new developments to the North and East of the current endpoint at the European Spallation Source.
+Since the beginning of the project, there have been plans to extend the system with a new line to neighbouring Staffanstorp as well as Dalby, Linero and Södra Sandby or to new developments to the North and East of the current endpoint at the European Spallation Source, and to Staffanstorp via Tetra Pak through the centre of Lund, as well as to the west towards the municipalities of Lomma and Bjärred.
+No decision for future expansion was made in the overall plan in 2018.

 The main boulevard of the planned area Västerbro is also being developed to have the ability to support light rail tracks in the future.